prudhvir3ddy/body-of-work/Deliveroo/readme.md

 December 2023 - Present

 > [!NOTE]
 > This is probably just 60% of my work.
-A lot of things can't be revealed outside + didn't mentioned low impact work which also has big quantity.
+A lot of things can't be revealed outside, + didn't mention low-impact work, which also has a big quantity.

 ### Summary

 - I am the engineer who focused on _Getting things done_ and helped the organisation move faster with good-quality work.
-- I started as an Android engineer, but eventually had to do full-stack ( Android + iOS + React + Ruby + Golang + AWS ) as we are a small team but with a lot of product work.
+- I started as an Android engineer, but eventually had to do full-stack ( Android + iOS + React + Ruby + Golang + AWS ) as we are a small team, but with a lot of product work, and I happen to realise I'm a fast learner with new tech stacks

  Weird flex alert